openstack/releases/doc/source/instructions.rst

 ``release-notes``
   The URL to the published release notes for the deliverable for the series.

+``send-announcements-to``
+  A string containing one or more email addresses to receive announcements of new releases for the deliverable.
+Multiple addresses should be separated by a comma (``,``) without any spaces.

+  Internally consumed libraries should use ``openstack-dev@lists.openstack.org``.
+Server projects and client libraries should use ``openstack-announce@lists.openstack.org``.

 ``releases``
   A list of the releases for the deliverable.